Introduction

 Each one is based on the format, Plan X, Do X, Check X, and Act on the results of X. The downside of this is that you could define X to be trivial and then appraise Maturity Level 3 with a trivial implementation.
 Only time will tell to see who adopts them.

-If you decide to include one or more of these in a CMMI appraisal, the appraisal team will need to take a new four-day Building Organizational Capability class that covers all Practice Areas.
-There will also be a new Practitioner exam to go along with the class.
-There is a self-study option available through 3/31/24 to save on class costs.
+If you decide to include one or more of these in a CMMI appraisal, the appraisal team will need to take a new four-day Building Organizational Capability class that covers all Practice Areas and take the new Practitioner exam.

 Paths Forward